corgijan/blog/_posts/2024-09-26-docker-in-prod.markdown

 author: Jan Vaorin
 ---

-# Docker Compose: Is It Production Ready?
+# Docker Compose: Is It Fit For Production?

 There’s been an ongoing debate in the tech world over whether Docker Compose is a viable tool for deploying workloads in production.
 Many argue it’s a clear no, but as with many things in software development, **it depends**.